pololu/rpicsim/docs/IntroductionToRSpec.md

       end
     end

+First, the code adds 1 to 5 and then expect it to equal 6.
-The number 6 is passed as the first argument to `eq` to make an equality matcher that tests whether objects are equal to 6.
-The code about will add 1 to 5 and then expect it to equal 6.
+Then the number 6 is passed as the first argument to `eq`, making an equality matcher that tests whether the result is equal to 6.

-If the expectation fails, an exception is raised and the example stops executing.
+Note that parentheses are not required when calling a method in Ruby: you can write `eq(6)` or `eq 6`.

 A common practice in RSpec is to have just one expectation per example.
 This helps you organize your examples and makes it clear to the reader what each example is supposed to be testing.